You make our work possible. Please help us continue.

-Edith Hern Fossett (1787-1854), learned French cookery at the President's House in Washington, D.C., and served as the enslaved chief cook at Monticello during the period of Thomas Jefferson's retirement.
+Edith Hern Fossett (1787-1854), learned French cookery at the President's House in Washington, D.C., and served as the enslaved head chef at Monticello during Thomas Jefferson's retirement.
 Daniel Webster was speaking of her cooking when he described the meals at Monticello as "in half Virginian, half French style, in good taste and abundance."[1]

 Fossett was the daughter of David Hern, an enslaved carpenter, and Isabel, a house slave and farm laborer.
 She married Joseph Fossett, an enslaved blacksmith at Monticello; together they had ten children.